Neonize/kontexti/README.md

 # Kontexti - Word Guessing Game

 Kontexti is a daily word guessing game where players attempt to guess a secret word by entering semantically similar words.
-The game provides similarity scores based on the semantic proximity of the guessed words to the secret word, using OpenAI's text embedding model.
+The game provides similarity scores based on the semantic proximity of the guessed words to the secret word, using JINA.ai's text embedding model.

+## AI RESEARCH PROJECT

+This project was mainly created with the use of <https://github.com/saoudrizwan/claude-dev>.
+You can see each request in the git history.
+Manual tasks are prefixed.
+Main problem was the daily rate limit.
+It took 5 days in total and a cost of 5.11$.

+### Steps took

+1. Think about a game idea.
+I took reference from <https://contexto.me/> and wanted to try it with embeddings.
+2. I wrote with ChatGPT to get a game plan to build this app.
+You can see the result in [GameIdea.md](/GameIdea.md).
+3. Setup the project with shadcn and nextjs via `npx shadcn@latest init`.
+[More information](https://ui.shadcn.com/docs/installation/next)
+4. Add components you think you might need via `npx shadcn@latest add` and install packages.
+5. Let Claude-dev write the code

 ## Features

 - Daily word generation
 - Word input and evaluation based on semantic similarity using OpenAI embeddings
-- Color-coded attempt history with similarity scores
+- Attempt history with similarity scores
 - Hint system (3 hints per game) with past hints display
 - Progress saving using local storage
 - Archive of past words for continuous play